Gift Icon

 6. Drink plenty of water: Dehydration can cause headaches, dizziness, and even nausea.
 Be sure to drink lots of water before starting out on your journey.

-7. Keep the car's environment stimulating: Keep the air conditioner set low and turn on some music.
+7. Keep the car's environment stimulating: Keep the air conditioner set low and listen to music.
 This will help keep your mind stimulated, prevent you from nodding off, and avoid distractions.

 Conclusion

-In some cases, companies monitor driver activity using GPS devices.
+In some cases, companies monitor operator activity using GPS devices.
 By doing this, they can identify any patterns of excessive driving that can decrease the major risks of fatal crashes and minimize the effects of long-term health problems caused by insufficient sleep and long-term fatigue.

 Share this content on social media for a chance to get up to 20% off your next shipment.